-Feedback from residents about their preferences, expectations and opportunities to influence is sought through individual visits, site meetings and liaison with local tenants' representatives, leaseholders (as appropriate) and Councillors.
+Feedback from residents about their preferences, expectations and opportunities to influence is sought m a i n l y through individual visits a n d site meetings.
+Information may also be received from local tenants' representatives, The Tenants Voice, Neighbourhood Ambassadors, leaseholders (as appropriate) and Councillors.

-In addition to the initial home visit from the Tenant Liaison Officer each household will if required have a home visit from the Housing Advice Team to discuss their options and choices (this may not be necessary/appropriate for all owner occupiers).
+In addition to the initial home visit from the Tenant Liaison Officer each household will, if required, have a home visit from the Housing Advice Team to discuss their options and choices (this may not be necessary/appropriate for all owner occupiers).
 Ongoing feedback throughout the duration of the development will be primarily through the Tenant Liaison Officer whose contact details will be provided.
 Further group and individual feedback will be carried out as required.